-This Oktoberfest themed cake is going to be the showstopper at your next Oktoberfest backyard party!
-Oktoberfest brew and chocolate make for the perfect, moist cake, topped with a pretzel cream cheese frosting.
-The design is reminiscent of the Lebkuchenherzen (gingerbread hearts) gifted at Oktoberfest and other German fairs and Christmas Markets.
+This Oktoberfest cake is going to be the showstopper at your next Oktoberfest party!
+Oktoberfest beer and chocolate make for the perfect, moist cake, topped with a sweet and salty pretzel cream cheese frosting.

 Decorating Your Oktoberfest Torte

 If you need a few tips for the decorating part, visit my Lebkuchenherz post.
 That's where I had to look to remind myself of how I wanted to decorate this cake.

 The inspiration for this cake is for it to look like the popular decorated gingerbread hearts, called Lebkuchenherzen or Wiesnherzen at Oktoberfest.
 They are usually bought as a gift for someone attending with you at German Volksfest events including Oktoberfest, but also Christmas markets.